irJERAD/mineradio/content/about/index.md

 Can you believe this guy? <br>
 It’s me!
 Somewould say, I’m him. <br>
 Here are a few points I meta-phor you.
 Let me know if you’d like the words sent by paper crain. <br>

+### The Way

+> An exploratory conversation on big questions.
+> The implication of this being real on reality.

+**Soul Film:**
+    - Imagine the soul as a reel of film.
+    - Burning attributes in frequencies of color and sound.
+    - Orchestration in harmony and color of complement.